Why Don’t Edibles Work for Me?

 Once ingested, the cannabis edible works its way through the digestive tract and is absorbed by the small intestine.

 It's then sent to the liver, where liver enzymes metabolize THC.
 The liver enzymes convert THC into 11-hydroxy-THC, a more psychoactive form of THC that crosses the blood-brain barrier more easily.
-After this, it enters the bloodstream where it then reaches the brain.
+After this, it enters the bloodstream, where it then reaches the brain.

-If your body metabolizes cannabis through ingestion rather than smoking, the effects may be felt more intensely.
+When your body metabolizes cannabis through ingestion rather than smoking, the effects may be felt more intensely.
 You may also notice the effects to be more body-focused, which is due to the metabolite 11-hydroxy-THC.

 Bonus: Tips for Storing THC Chocolate Bars in the Freezer